survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ![Hello world](images/hello_01.png)

-Even though we have a basic React application running now, it's a little difficult to develop.
+Even though we have a basic React application running now, it’s a little difficult to develop.
 If you try to modify the code, nothing will happen.
 One way to solve this would be to run webpack in a multi-compiler mode as earlier in this book and let webpack deal with it.
 Another option is to run webpack in **watch mode** against the current configuration and set up a watcher for the server.
-I'll show you how to achieve the latter setup next.
+I’ll show you how to achieve the latter setup next.

 T> If you want to debug output from the server, set `export DEBUG=express:application`.